 - Memorial Day: It’s a federal holiday on the last Monday in May, and it celebrates people who have died while serving in the armed forces.

-- Veterans Day: Although not a day off, this is celebrated on November 11 celebrates the service of all U.S. military veterans.
+- Veterans Day: Although not a day off, this is celebrated on November 11 and celebrates the service of all U.S. military veterans.
+The U.S. Department of Veterans Affairs clarifies that the day is intended to honor any person who served, regardless of:

 - Independence Day: This is a federal holiday on July 4 celebrates the United States’ split from Great Britain.
 Although veterans are often honored, it is not inherent to the holiday.